section-engineering-education/engineering-education/articles/how-to-syn-and-update-a-forked-repo/index.md

 Use switch to base link.
 ![switch to base](/engineering-education/how-to-syn-and-update-a-forked-repo/switch-to-base.png)

-If the switch to base is not available, use the dropdown to manually select the repositorysitories to compare.
+If the switch to base is not available, use the dropdown to manually select the repositories to compare.
 When the comparing selections are correctly selected, you will be able to see the commits that are not updated to your fork.

 ![repo comparision](/engineering-education/how-to-syn-and-update-a-forked-repo/repo-comparison.png)